reemaratnani/dermatology-disease-classification-using-SVC/README.md

 Type in the stripe test data (cardnumber: 4242 4242 4242 4242, random exp, cvc, zipcode)

-You will be directed to form to fill clinical and histopathological attributes to classify the dermatology disease.
+You will be directed to form to fill clinical and histopathological attributes in order to classify the dermatology disease.